jbatson5/SCALE-test/docs/MAVRIC.rst

 file ``mavric.isfsi.inp`` located in the SCALE ``samples\input`` directory.
 Note that soil and air are included in the model to properly account for dose near the ground.
-The mesh tally does not extend into the air above 2 meters since we are only concerned about the area near the ground where people could be.
+The mesh tally does not extend into the air above 2 meters since this problem is only concerned with the area near the ground where people could be.
 For MAVRIC to read the ORIGEN binary concentration file, it must be named as a Fortran unit file with a number matching the distribution input.
 In this example, unit 71 is used in both the ORIGEN